 You can't get insights from data you didn't collect.

-Here's my roadmap for systematizing product market fit.
+Here's my roadmap (which includes publicly-available deck and video recording) for doing so product market fit.

 You've spent time and money to develop your product and market it, to get prospects to your door.
 Do you know who's going inside and what your customers are doing once they get there?
 Do you need an expert to guide you?

 For the past 10 years, I've helped companies of all shapes and sizes (from solopreneurs to international corporations) start from the very beginning, and refine their product market fit in virtually every industry: IoT, fashion, hospitality, internet and social networks, healthcare, finance, market research and online advertising, including:

 Advised on areas of missed revenue opportunities, by understanding nuances of how customers choose what to buy, for fashion subscription box from 10K+ customer reviews